laminarize/Custom-YoloV7-Deepstream/README.md

 # Custom YoloV7 object detection -> Deepstream
-Comprehensive guide to train SOTA Yolov7 models on custom data then accelerate and deploy on Nvidia Jetson through Deepstream
+Step by step guide to train SOTA Yolov7 models on custom data then accelerate and deploy on Nvidia Jetson through Deepstream.

+To complete this guide you will need:

+  1. Machine with Nvidia video card with CUDA capabilities.
+YoloV7 standard with 8 workers and batch size of 16 used ~20GB of VRAM in training.
+  2. Nvidia Jetson device with Deepstream 6.1/6.1.1 installed

 ## Gather Data